Europe split on English-taught degrees amid ‘volatile landscape’

 Source: iStock/Marco Ritzki

-France added more than 200 programmes between 2019 and 2024, placing fourth with more than 1,400 courses on offer, the report reveals, with Italy adding almost 300 to place fifth with 1,251.
+France added more than 200 programmes between 2019 and 2024, placing fourth with more than 1,400 courses on offer, the report reveals, with Italy adding almost 300 to place fifth, with 1,251.
 Portugal, not represented in the 2019 top 10 destinations, has jumped to ninth with more than 500 programmes.

-Germany has invested heavily in online supply: the country’s portfolio expanded by more than 80 per cent over the past five years, with 201 online programmes now on offer.
+Germany has invested heavily in online supply: the country’s portfolio expanded more than 80 per cent over the past five years, with 201 online programmes now on offer.
 Ireland follows with 145 online, English-taught courses, with Spain in third with 115.

 The picture, the report authors note, could soon change, as a more hostile approach to internationalisation develops across Europe.
 Countries including the Netherlands have introduced policies aimed at limiting international student numbers by restricting English-taught programmes, while Denmark made a similar move in 2021 only to later change course amid a labour shortage.